Welcome to the Neighborhood!

 #2...Submit an Architectural Review Application Form to get the proper approvals in place before you get your chickens or chicken coop

 #3...Ask your neighbors who have chickens what they did right or would do differently when adding chickens to their lot.
-If you're new to the community and don't know who has chickens, contact the Board or ARC.
+If you're new to the community and don't know who has chickens, contact the ARC.

 Having a successful backyard chicken experience in our community benefits everyone!